Cloud-Based Comprehensive Website Security Solutions

 - On the “Settings” page, click the “SMART Settings” tab.

-- Enter your site’s FTP address into the field labeled “FTP host address” (this information can be found in the Control Panel).
+- Enter your site’s FTP address into the field labelled “FTP host address” (this information can be found in the Control Panel).

 - Enter your site’s FTP password into the “Password” field.